wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - Enables automatic hardware-appropriate package selection
 - Maintains full backward compatibility with existing tools (by guaranteeing to not break non-variant aware installers, tools, and indexes)
-- Reduces package maintenance complexity by providing a unified and flexible answer to the problem
+- Simplifies package maintenance by offering a unified and flexible solution to the challenge of managing multiple platform-specific package builds and distributions.
-- Improves user experience through a consistent experience that requires little to no user inputs.
+- Provides a seamless and predictable experience for users, that requires little to no user inputs.
 - Supports the full spectrum of modern computing hardware
 - Provides a future-proof and flexible system that can evolve with the ecosystem and future use cases.